SrinathDevOps/SrinathDevOps/README.md

 - 👋 Hi, I’m @SrinathDevOps
 - 👀 I’m interested in Kubernetes
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently working in  Kubernetes
 - 💞️ I’m looking to collaborate with the persons who shares knowledge and who works as a freelancer with me
 - 📫 How to reach me ..mail me with gmail to srinath.kaithoju@gmail.com